sehmaschine/django-filebrowser/README.rst

 Releases
 --------

-* FileBrowser 3.12.1 (November 14th, 2019): Compatible with Django 2.2
+* FileBrowser 3.13.1 (May 15th, 2020): Compatible with Django 3.0
-* FileBrowser 3.11.3 (November 14th, 2019): Compatible with Django 2.1
+* FileBrowser 3.12.1 (November 14th, 2019): Compatible with Django 2.2 (LTS)
-* FileBrowser 3.9.2 (November 2nd, 2018): Compatible with Django 1.11
+* FileBrowser 3.9.2 (November 2nd, 2018): Compatible with Django 1.11 (LTS)

 Current development branches:

 * FileBrowser 3.13.1 (Development Version for Django = 3.0, see Branch Stable/3.13.x)
 * FileBrowser 3.12.2 (Development Version for Django = 2.2, see Branch Stable/3.12.x)
-* FileBrowser 3.11.4 (Development Version for Django = 2.1, see Branch Stable/3.11.x)
 * FileBrowser 3.9.3 (Development Version for Django = 1.11, see Branch Stable/3.9.x)

 Older versions are available at GitHub, but are not supported anymore.
-Support for 3.12.x, 3.11.x and 3.9.x is limited to security issues and very important bugfixes.
+Support for 3.12.x and 3.9.x is limited to security issues and very important bugfixes.